 APC scientists explain how food affects our mood

-‘The Psychobiotic Revolution’ was released in the USA and online through Amazon.com before Christmas and has already sold out.
-As a result, publishers The National Geographic have reprinted the bestseller.
+‘The Psychobiotic Revolution’ was released in the USA and online through Amazon.com before Christmas, where it sold out quickly and had to be reprinted by publishers The National Geographic.

 “It proves the theory that a healthy gut is connected to a healthy mind,” says Professor Cryan.
 He added: “We’re talking about a paradigm shift in relation to how we conceptualise how our brains work.
 In medicine, traditionally, we tended to compartmentalise systems in the body so if you’re interested in what happens in neuroscience or psychiatry you’re interested in what happens from the neck up.
 However, what we are talking about in this book is so very different as we show how bacteria in the gut can influence brain function.”

 Explaining how to increase the diversity of your diet, this book is accessible to those unfamiliar with biomedicine.

 Indeed, The Lancet wrote: “Although decidedly aimed at the lay reader, the tone throughout is very humorous; I found myself swiftly turning pages, excitedly anticipating the next witty joke.
 Overall, this is a great book that encourages you to ‘take charge of your gut to optimise your mind and your mood’.
 This is a book that you would reluctantly lend to friends, in the fear that they might not return it”

 And The Guardian said: “The hope is that it may one day be possible to diagnose some brain diseases and mental health problems by analysing gut bacteria, and to treat them – or at least augment the effects of drug treatments – with specific bacteria.
 Cryan and his colleague Ted Dinan call these mood-altering germs “psychobiotics’.”